soabase/structured-logging/README.md

 # Structured Logging

-Per Thoughtworks (https://www.thoughtworks.com/radar/techniques/structured-logging) we should logging in a structured manner
+Per Thoughtworks (https://www.thoughtworks.com/radar/techniques/structured-logging) we should log in a structured manner

 ...